Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 ## 4 Satisfiable Modulo Theory (SMT)

-To get a better idea of what an SMT checker does, we will go over a simple example.
-We will use [z3](https://github.com/Z3Prover/z3) as this is the most used SMT checker for automatic analysis tools (for Solidity).
+To get a better idea of what an SMT checker does, a simple example is presented.
+The tool [z3](https://github.com/Z3Prover/z3) is used as this is the most used SMT checker for automatic analysis tools (for Solidity).

-**An online z3 runner can be used if you want to try the examples yourself:** https://microsoft.github.io/z3guide/playground/Freeform%20Editing
+**An online z3 runner can be used if the reader wants to run the example in their own browser:** https://microsoft.github.io/z3guide/playground/Freeform%20Editing

-Please note that SMT is a general tool and can be used for more than only software languages.
+Please note that SMT is a generic tool and can be used for more than only software verification.
 The SMT solver simply tries to find a satisfiable assignment for a set of constraints (assumptions and requirements).
+This means that it could, for example, also be used to check if it is possible to fit a selection of shaped in a certain border without the shapes overlapping.

-For the example let's say that we have integers `a` and `b` with the following constraints:
+For the example let's say that there are the integers `a` and `b` with the following constraints:

 - Assumption: `a > 15`
 - Requirement: `a + b > 100`

 In Solidity this could look like the code below.

-Note that the assumptions and requirements can originate from knowledge about the system in which the function is used, while the function itself doesn't have this knowledge explicitly.
-The function might be fine when used in the system, but not when used as a self-containing function.

 ```Solidity
 function specialAdd(int256 a, int256 b) returns (int256 c) {